This is the multi-page printable view of this section. Click here to print.

 driver.get("https://www.selenium.dev/selenium/web/inputs.html")

-# Click on the element
+# Click on the checkbox

 // Navigate to Url